-Athora Belgium has been part of the Athora Group since January 2019 and has been active in Belgium since 1901.
-Based in Brussels, it serves the Belgian market and provides a range of specialised life insurance solutions to retail and corporate clients through a network of over 500 independent brokers.
-Its product offering includes single and recurring premium savings, pensions and unit-linked life products.
+Athora Belgium has been part of the Athora Group since January 2019.
+Based in Brussels with c.190 employees, it has served the Belgian market since 1901 and provides a range of specialised life insurance solutions to retail and corporate clients through a network of over 500 independent brokers.

-The Athora Belgium team aims to deliver more value to its c.537,000 contracts in fulfilling their long-term insurance needs.
-At 31 December 2023, assets under management and administration totalled €8.4 billion.
+Athora Belgium is focused on traditional life savings and retirement products and is committed to its c.511,000 customers in fulfilling their long-term insurance needs.
+At 31 December 2024, assets under management and administration totalled €9.0 billion.